nicolewhite/nicolewhite.github.io_old/_posts/2014-07-19-meetup-cluster-analysis.md

 title: A Cluster Analysis of London NoSQL Meetup Groups.
 layout: post
 comments: true
+categories: R
 ---

 # A Cluster Analysis of London NoSQL Meetup Groups

 Using [Mark Needham](http://www.markhneedham.com)'s London NoSQL Meetup groups dataset, I wanted to perform a cluster analysis of the meetup groups based on their shared topics.

 After starting the database locally, I explored its structure within my `R` environment.
-I can view the node labels and how they are connected by executing `summary` on the `graph` object, and I can view any uniqueness constraints with [`getConstraint`]({{ site.url }}/RNeo4j/docs/get-constraints.html):
+I can view the node labels and how they are connected by executing `summary` on the `graph` object, and I can view any uniqueness constraints with [getConstraint]({{ site.url }}/RNeo4j/docs/get-constraints.html):

 ```r
 library(RNeo4j)